 On a personal note, Singapore also has a strong legal system, one of the most stable political environments and offers a high degree of safety for its inhabitants – an aspect unfortunately missing from most of its regional neighbours.
 This means that business owners can be assured that there is a lower likelihood of disruptions to business operations, akin to the Vietnam riots where scores of factories were ransacked or the Indonesia riots that persisted due to weak law enforcement.
 More tellingly, despite its relative high standards of living as compared to its regional peers, Singapore still remains the top choice for expatriates for the overall quality of life in Asia.

 Indeed, Singapore’s neutral position in the region means that businesses can rest assured and suffer minimal disruptions to its business operations in times of regional conflict.
 Even if the company’s subsidiaries in the region are subject to legal disputes, the Singapore International Arbitration Centre is one of the world’s most respected, experienced and diverse Courts of Arbitration in the world.
+Singapore is one of the best places for entrepreneurship in Asia.

-The Springpad into Asia
+The Springpad into entrepreneurship in Asia

 More importantly, the key reasons why so many companies, whether start-up or multi-national corporations look towards Singapore, is the magic combination of its highly educated bilingual workforce and the impressive 74 Double Taxation Agreements (“DTAs”), 41 Investment Guarantee Agreements (“IGAs”) and 21 Free Trade Agreements (“FTAs”) / Economic Partnership Agreements (“EPAs”), which facilitates foreign investment and trade whilst relieving companies of the additional costs of double taxation.